All Episodes

 So when my audience, trusted, devoted, and loyal, here's me expressing the story, telling the story of meeting the president last night, former President Clinton.

-Experience tells the oh gosh, oh no, tell me it isn't going to happen to Rudd.
+Experience tells the, oh, gosh, oh, no, tell me it isn't going to happen to Rod.

-Now we're well, not they don't think they've lost me yet, but they might.
+Now, well, they don't think they've lost me yet, but they might.

 And I understand the fear, but folks, use your experience.

-I've I've run into all kinds of these Democrats over the years, and I if you have new noticed, I mean, I am perhaps the last restraint against the onslaught that the Liberals are making at us.
+I've run into all kinds of these Democrats over the years, and you noticed, I mean, I am perhaps the last restraint against the onslaught that the liberals are making at us.

 I am your bulwark.